dictation-toolbox/natlink/NatlinkSource/readme.md

  ### Support module registration

- the natlink class id is 821d45e5-2c64-41cb-a363-2797dfda4dd0.  it used to be `dd990001-bb89-11d2-b031-0060088dc929`.  it was changed from rerunning the wizard and it is difficult to reuse the old one.
+ the natlink class id is  `dd990001-bb89-11d2-b031-0060088dc929`.

  First we need to register our COM-Server with the windows registry.
 To do pass the dll/pyd to `regsvr32`.
  Windows will associate the Natlink classid
  which will set the ``HKEY_LOCAL_MACHINE\SOFTWARE\Classes\WOW6432Node\CLSID\{clsid}\InprocServer32``for x64 systems.

- Then we need to inform dragon of the new module.
-To do so we add
+ Then we need to inform dragon of the new module. this is done via the natlinkconfig_cli command or the python script natlinkconfigfunctions
   ```
 [.Natlink]
 App Support GUID={class id}